-Rolling-out the new fibre infrastructure will take time but by the end of 2014, 95% of premises in Cornwall and the Isles of Scilly will benefit from superfast fibre optic broadband; the remaining 5% will get improved connection speeds through alternative technologies.
+Rolling-out the new fibre infrastructure will take time but by the end of March 2015, 95% of premises in Cornwall and the Isles of Scilly will benefit from fibre optic broadband; the remaining 5% will get improved connection speeds through alternative technologies.

-If superfast broadband is not currently an option for your home or business, register your details on our 'keep me in the loop' page and we'll let you know when it becomes available.
+If fibre broadband is not currently an option for your home or business, register your details on our 'keep me in the loop' page and we'll let you know when it becomes available.

 If your home or business can't get fibre optic broadband, we're making use of other technologies, such as satellite and ADSL2+, with the aim of speeding up broadband for those beyond the fibre footprint.